YinHK-gameDev/unity-learn/lighting/Lightmapping/README.md

 > When you manually generate lighting, Unity adds Lighting Data Assets, baked lightmaps and Reflection Probes to the Assets folder.

+To create a new Lightmap Parameters Asset, right-click in the Project window and go to Create > New Parameters Asset.
+Unity stores this in your Project folder.

+### Lightmap Parameters Asset

+A LightmapParameters Asset contains a set of values for the parameters that control Unity’s lighting features.
+These Assets allow you to define and save different sets of values for lighting, for use in different situations.

+Lightmap Parameters Assets allow you to quickly create presets optimized for different types of GameObjects , or for different platforms and different Scene types (for example, indoor or outdoor Scenes).

+To create a new Lightmap Parameters Asset, right-click in the **Project window** and go to** Create > Lightmap Parameters**.
+Unity stores this in your Project folder.
+Or **Assets > Create > Lightmap Parameters**.

+### Assigning Lightmap Parameters Assets

+#### Scenes
+To assign a **Lightmap Parameters Asset** **to the whole Scene**:

+- Open the Lighting window (**Window > Rendering > Lighting**)
+- Click the **Scene** tab
+- Navigate to the **Lightingmapping Settings**.
+- Use the **Lightmap Parameters** drop-down to assign a default Lightmap Parameters Asset.
+This drop-down lists all available Lightmap Parameters Assets.

+#### GameObjects
+To assign a **Lightmap Parameters Asset** to a single **GameObject**, ensure the GameObject has a **Mesh Renderer** or **Terrain component** attached.

+To assign a Lightmap Parameters Asset to a Mesh Renderer component:

+- In the Inspector, go to **Mesh Renderer > Lighting**
+- Enable **Contribute Global Illumination**
+- In the mesh Renderer component, go to **Lightmapping > Lightmap Parameters**.
+- Select an option from the menu.
+Select **Scene Default Parameter** to use the same Lightmap Parameters Asset that’s assigned to the whole Scene.

 ### ref
 https://www.youtube.com/watch?v=KJ4fl-KBDR8